DiegoDN/vpnStatus/README.md

 My take on this customize two things:

-* The icons - the original icons are very good, but I'm colorblind and have a hard time to differentiate between the used icons to show connected and disconnected states.
-And you will see that the icon for connected was chaged to a Big Red Cross to remind me to disconnect from VPN after use (my actual VPN is very slow).
+* The icons: The original icons are very good, but I'm colorblind and have a hard time to differentiate between the used icons to show connected and disconnected states.
+And you will see that the icon for connected was changed to a Big Red Cross to remind me to disconnect from VPN after use (my actual VPN is very slow).

   ![icon comparison](https://i.imgur.com/KGXpOjK.jpg)